 Let’s start with the obvious – a case.
 If you want to protect against scratches and don’t care about anything else you should buy a decent case.
 It will always be the best protection.
 But maybe you don’t want a case.
 That makes sense.
 Smartphones are expensive and attractive, so why hide them?

 There are some options.
 Many companies that make screen protectors also sell vinyl protection for the exterior of a phone.
-Examples include the Zagg Invisible Shield, Skinomi Tech Skin and Shield Skins.
+Examples include the Zagg Invisible Shield, Skinomi Tech Skin and Shield Skin [No Longer Available].
 You can easily find these for the iPhone, but they’re hard or impossible to find for many other devices.

 An invisible case is another possibility.
 The case isn’t really invisible, of course, but it’s transparent and designed to obscure the phone’s features as little as possible.
 There’s not much to these cases, which means they’re cheap and don’t provide much protection against drops, but they’re a boon if scratches are your main concern.